g-leech/argmin-gravitas/_posts/2024-10-29-i-see-the-light.markdown

 <br><br>

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/0AqWekVsM504tEAJ0Pu8er?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+<br><br>

 <div class="footnotes">

 <ol>
     <!-- 1 -->
     <li class="footnote" id="fn:1">
     	Of course this was a <i>subcultural</i> division, only applying to the deviants; most people were neither - though emo hair did take over the unaligned faction '08-'13.
-It took me a ridiculous amount of time to realise that the neds were also deviants.
+The neds and the moshers were just those with some sort of rebellious streak - those unable or unwilling to play along.<br><br>It took me a ridiculous amount of time to realise that the neds were also deviants.
 I could have guessed from the slurs alone.
     </li>
     <li class="footnote" id="fn:2">
         I knew it as a DJ Hixxy track, and indeed the <a href="https://www.youtube.com/watch?v=jdbeZEqtRvo">official video</a> still has him as the title artist - despite the description text declaiming him as as an IP thief.
 The song is by the northern hardcore group Paradise and remixed into greatness by the Aldershot massive, the Quosh Records guys.